SESL logo light

 result: {}

-- The engine loads one rule and one scenario.
+1. The engine loads one rule and one scenario with transaction amount 1500.

-- At the end of the iteration, the fingerprint of the facts differs from the starting fingerprint, so the engine checks another iteration.
+6. At the end of the iteration, the engine compares fingerprints.
+The facts have changed (two new fields were added), so it checks another iteration.

 result: {